 When you break the $2,000 down, that means you are ultimately paying $1 per wash cycle.
 And if Cove’s promise of a lifespan of 20 years is accurate, you’re looking at 4,000 cycles for $2,000, or $0.50 a wash cycle.
 We don’t know about you, but paying two quarters to not have to wash all our dishes by hand is a bargain.

 Then you have to consider all the other added value and savings.
 Let’s assume that after reading this guide, you’re still not convinced it’s worth buying a $2,000 Bosch dishwasher over a $600 Maytag dishwasher.
 First, you have to take into account that the Bosch will perform better at the task of washing dishes.
 That’s less headaches for you, fewer dishes that have to be rerun through the dishwasher.

 Then factor in that the Bosch dishwasher is far less likely to break down than the Maytag, is covered by a far more generous warranty, and can offer better service support (that is, fewer failed repairs), and you’re looking to save more money.
-According to Angie’s List, the average cost of dishwasher repair is $159, so even one or two less non-warranty service calls and you’re saving hundreds of dollars.
+The average cost of dishwasher repair is $160, so even one or two less non-warranty service calls and you’re saving hundreds of dollars.
 Then factor in that the Bosch dishwasher will likely last at least 3-4 more years than the Maytag, giving you 546 to 728 more wash cycles before it needs to be replaced.

 Finally, the Bosch dishwasher will add value to your home (increasing sale price) and your life (the pleasure of owning it).
 Clearly, the cost of owning a dishwasher is more complicated than the price tag in the store, but price generally corresponds to quality, and quality always corresponds to satisfaction.